<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 • Gather information on data type, data updates needed, types of validation to be performed, whether data is locked/unblinded/to be reopened, and number of reports and types of reports to get generated.

-In selecting a rescue Clinical Research Organization (CRO), it's important to choose one that aligns with the specific requirements of your rescue study.
-Each clinical trial has unique needs, and the chosen intervention should be customized to meet these specific requirements.
+In selecting a rescue CRO, it's important to choose one that aligns with the specific requirements of your rescue study.
+Each clinical trial has unique needs, and the chosen intervention should be customised to meet these specific requirements.

 The Additional Regulatory Challenges Once Rescue is Needed